oconnor0/BeaconRoad/Pregens/TrollRogue.md

         - Effect: Maneuver up to half your stride.
     - Disarming Flourish
         - Requires: BODY d6, Finesse 1.
-        - Cost: Action.
+        - Cost: Act.
         - Attack: Finesse/BODY! vs WARD.
         - Hit: Target suffers *disarmed*.
     - Off-Hand Strike
         - Requires: BODY d6.
-        - Cost: Action, Stress 0.
+        - Cost: Act, Stress 0.
         - Effect: Make a main-hand melee *light* weapon attack.
 If you hit with that attack, you may immediately make an attack with your off-hand *light* weapon.
     - Reaction Attack
         - Requires: BODY d4.
-        - Cost: Reaction.
+        - Cost: React.
         - Trigger: An enemy creature advances out of your melee threat.
 Or an enemy creature advances into your melee threat, if you have a longer melee threat than they do.
         - Effect: Make a basic melee weapon attack against the triggering creature.

 - Senses:
     - Darksight.
 - Size: